-The suppression of such transients is required for two general purposes.
-For contact protection and/ or to prevent the generation of electomagnetic interference (EMI).
+The suppression of such transients is required for two general purposes: For contact protection and/ or to prevent the generation of electromagnetic interference (EMI).
 When arc suppression only is required, the suppression device is normally placed across the switching device.
 When EMI is to be suppressed, optimum results are obtained when the suppression device is placed across the load, particularly if long leads are required between the switching device and the load.
 Many techniques have been devised to eliminate or suppress the transients.
-When features such as cost. size. and effect on the circuit are considered, the most effective application is a series capacitor-resistor network.
+When features such as cost, size, and effect on the circuit are considered, the most effective application is a series capacitor-resistor network.

 where I is the load current and E is the open circuit voltage.

 Starting with these values, either or both components can be varied to obtain the optimum result.
 A general rule is to increase the value of the capacitor to decrease the transient voltage.
 (Note that contact arcing begins around 320V in air.)
 However care should be taken so that the values of the RC across contacts will limit the open circuit current to the load in A.C. applications.